 Chicago Cubs Primary Logo 1979 - Present

-The Chicago Cubs had several logos before they got to their first logo that is somewhat reminiscent of their current logo that they have today.
+The Chicago Cubs had several logos before adopting their first logo, which is somewhat reminiscent of their current logo.

 Chicago Cubs Primary Logo 1918